dhis2/training-docs/content/tracker_use/lg_event reports.md

 - First Name and Surname
 - National ID

-Before updating the table, open the layout and move the items around in a logical order, noting how this will affect the output of the table.
+Before updating the table, open the layout and move the items around in a logical order.

 ![covac_line_layout](resources/images/event_reports/table2_line_covac_layout.png)

-Proceed to update the table and discuss what is being shown (note: if you still have your filter on for dose 1 in the data, mention that this is still being filtered.
-You can also add more or less filters to your output so they can see the effect this has if needed).
+Proceed to update the table and review what is being shown (note: if you still have your filter on for dose 1 in the data, then your table will still be filtered by this item.
+You can also add more or less filters to your output so to review the effect this has).

 This is saved as "COVAC - 1st Dose by Sex and Vaccine Type (List)" for reference